-SECTION-B (WRITING & GRAMMAR)
+SECTION-B (WRITING)

-- Q3.
-Write a paragraph on "Helping an old man to cross the road". - Q4.
-Write a news report on "Important events of our school". - Q5.
-Change the following into indirect speech.
+- Write a paragraph on "Helping an old man to cross the road". - I Write a news report on "Important events of our school". - Write a paragraph on "Helping your classmate in completion of missed word". - .
+Write an email to school principal asking permission to raise funds for a needy student.